JeremiahKoeiman/obsidian-note-highlighter/README.md

 ## Make it your own

-There are 2 settings you can edit for this plugin:
+There are 2 settings you can edit:

 -   Size: this will change the size of the highlighter.
 This can be max 25.
 Default size is 15.
 -   Color: you can use the color picker to change the color of the highlighter.
 Default color is black.